JanssenProject/jans/docs/admin/developer/agama/flows-lifecycle.md

 ## Timeouts

 Authentication flows are normally short-lived.
 They usually span no more than a few minutes.
-In agama, the maximum amount of time an end-user can take to fully complete a flow is driven by the configuration of the authentication server, specifically the `sessionIdUnauthenticatedUnusedLifetime` property which is measured in seconds.
+In Agama, the maximum amount of time an end-user can take to fully complete a flow is driven by the [configuration of the authentication server](../../config-guide/jans-cli/im/im-jans-authorization-server.md), specifically the `sessionIdUnauthenticatedUnusedLifetime` property which is measured in seconds.
 As an example, if this value is 120, any attempt to authenticate taking more than two minutes will throw an error page.

-!!!
-Note
-    To modify the value of `sessionIdUnauthenticatedUnusedLifetime`, see TODO

 Moreover, a flow may specify its own timeout in the [header](./dsl-full#header-basics).
 In practice, the effective timeout is the smallest value between `sessionIdUnauthenticatedUnusedLifetime` and the value supplied in the header, if any.